Hawmex/aut_pp_project/README.md

 ### Error Analysis and Tracking Signal

-The results for these sections can be found at `output.xlsx`.
+The results from this phase can be found at `./phase_1/output.xlsx`.

 ## Phase 2: Production Planning